-FOUNDATIONS OF LEADERSHIP 3, 3/0
+FOUNDATIONS OF LEADERSHIP

 History of leadership and leadership as an ongoing process of challenge, growth, and development.
 Students learn the foundational concepts of leadership, assess their own leadership styles, and discuss issues relevant to leadership.
 Provides opportunities for personal awareness and promotes effective leadership-skills development.
 Includes opportunities for the practice of leadership skills in campus and community organizations.
-Offered Every Semester.
+Offer every semester.